mixxxdj/manual/source/chapters/appendix.rst

                         it receives and script functions it loads.
 ----------------------  -------------------------------------------------
 --developer             Enables developer-mode.
 Includes extra log info,
-                        stats on performance, a Developer tools menu, and provides useful information for skin writers in widget tooltips.
+                        stats on performance, a Developer tools menu, extra developer skins, and provides useful
+                        information for skin writers in widget tooltips.
 ----------------------  -------------------------------------------------
 --locale LOCALE         Use a custom locale for loading translations
                         (e.g 'fr')